-Your golf grip is the only things that connects you to the golf club, so it is pretty important!
-For a full, in depth article on the proper golf grip check out this link.
+Your golf grip is the only thing that connects you to the golf club, so it is pretty important!
+For a full, in-depth article on the proper golf grip check out this link.
 Or for a quick guide follow the pictures below.

 Next, wrap your fingers around the grip and place your right hand on below.
 Your hands should end up wrapped over one another, with the golf grip feeling as if it is mainly in your fingers.
 This will feel strange but allows you to properly hinge your wrists during your golf swing.

-Aim is the point beginner golfers worry about most, but are actually very good at.
-We’re naturally pretty good at aiming to targets and golf is no exception.
+The aim is the point beginner golfers worry about most, but are actually very good at.
+We’re naturally pretty good at aiming at targets and golf is no exception.